Java Enum Constructor

 Enum Constructor

-can also have a constructor just like a class.
+An enum can also have a constructor just like a class.

 The constructor is called automatically when the constants are created.
 You cannot call it yourself.